Congenital Dislocation of the Patella

 How is congenital dislocation of the patella treated?

 Surgical treatment is generally needed for congenital dislocation of the patella.
 Realignment of all components of the deformity is required to minimize risk of recurrence.
 This may consist of lengthening the tissues and muscles on the top and outside of the thigh.
 The IT band must be lengthened, and it may be used as a new ligament to maintain reduction of the dislocated knee.
 The peroneal nerve must be protected and decompressed to avoid damage when the knee straightens.
 Surgical treatment may also involve shortening and straightening the thigh bone (femoral osteotomy) in order to protect the nerves and blood vessels behind the knee.
 The insertion of the patellar tendon often needs to be reoriented, in addition to adjusting the orientation of other muscles within the thigh.
 Improvement may be seen in knock knees and external tibial torsion, as well as in knee extension, standing position and walking tolerance.
 Successful treatment restores a more normal mechanical alignment, and, in turn, better ambulation and function.

 What are the risks of surgical treatment?

 Surgical intervention has the potential for improved alignment, walking, mobility and function, but carries some risks.
-Complications from surgery can occur such as blood loss, infection at the operative site, injuries of nerve and blood vessels, loss of motion in the joints, difficulty healing, blood clots, problems with hardware used for fixation, recurrence of patellar instability or deformity and need for other procedures to help with healing and correction.
+Complications from surgery can occur such as blood loss, infection at the operative site, neurovascular injury, loss of motion in the joints, difficulty healing, blood clots, problems with hardware used for fixation, recurrence of patellar instability or deformity, and need for other procedures to help with healing and correction.

 Why come to the International Center for Limb Lengthening for treatment of congenital dislocation of the patella?